ydubuc/swe-capstone-backend/README.md

 ## Setup

-1. Create a new .env.development and .env.production file in the root of the project, refer to .env.example for the required properties
+1. Create a new .env.development and .env.production file in the root of the project (refer to .env.example)
-2. Open src/config/mikro-orm.config.ts and change "type" to your preferred database, [refer to this page](https://mikro-orm.io/docs/configuration#driver)
+2. Open src/config/mikro-orm.config.ts and change "type" to your preferred database ([refer to this page](https://mikro-orm.io/docs/configuration#driver))
-3. Make sure you install your chosen database driver as a dependency, [refer to this page](https://mikro-orm.io/docs/usage-with-sql)
+3. Make sure you install your chosen database driver as a dependency ([refer to this page](https://mikro-orm.io/docs/usage-with-sql))

 ## Database Migrations